-While I joked with some friends in the day or two following the dream, the thought crossed my mind wondering if my psyche has been affected by the futility of my team in the postseason.
+While I joked about the dream with some friends in the day or two afterward, the thought crossed my mind wondering if my psyche has been affected by the futility of my team in the postseason.

-Another interesting aspect of the dream is that the team was losing in the NLDS in 4 games.
-Losing in the NLDS by a 3-1 margin was the norm of my childhood and adolescence for the Braves, as they have lost in exactly 4 games in their last four NLDS appearances (2004, 2005, 2010, 2013).
+It’s also worth noting that in the dream the Braves were losing the NLDS in four games.
+Losing the NLDS by a 3-1 margin was the norm of my childhood and adolescence for the Braves, as they have lost in exactly 4 games in their last four NLDS appearances (2004, 2005, 2010, 2013).

-But in the case of the dream, there was no such bad luck.
-It was a beatdown, or at least it was in the clinching game.
+But in the case of my dream, there was no such bad luck.
+It was a beatdown, at least in the clinching game.
 I could almost hear the fan base complaining about another loss in the playoffs, and particularly one where they didn’t have much of a chance in the finale.

 Part of me wondered if this was a premonition, perhaps of next season, or one further down the road.
 But I don’t claim to have any kind of ESP or precognition of future events, as there is no evidence I’ve ever had anything like that happen to me.
 Besides, the only being that knows the future is God, and I think He’s got more important things to do than feed the future of a college student’s sports team to him during a dream.

 In this case, it was almost as if my conscience had to remind me, through my dreams, that the Braves haven’t won anything in the playoffs in 13 years, and haven’t won a World Series in 19 years.
 While my thoughts before bed were just wishful thinking for the future, I was, in a way, daydreaming.